wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Fig. 2.5 illustrates both the taxic (speciation, indicated by stars) and genic (duplication) dimensions of gene trees.
 If speciation would keep track with gene duplication, a perfect multi-copy "full" gene tree would be the result, in which the species tree topology can be easily recognised.

-In this tree, for instance A1, A2 and A3 would be paralogs, all in species A, and A1, B1 and C1 would be ortologs.
+In this tree, for instance A1, A2 and A3 would be paralogs, all in species A, and A1, B1 and C1 would be orthologs.
 On the other hand A1, B2 and C3 would be paralogs: "non-corresponding" genes, as a result of gene duplication.

 In Figure 2.6 a sequence of events is given involving two duplication and one speciation event that can lead to a set of homologous genes in two species.